lynx-x-ray-observatory/soxs/doc/source/overview.rst

 MARX is a set of programs developed to provide a detailed ray-tracing simulation of the on-orbit performance of *Chandra*.
-The SIMPUT files produced by SOXS can be used as inputs to MARX to simulate *Chandra* observations to compare with X-ray Surveyor.
+The SIMPUT files produced by SOXS can be used as inputs to MARX to simulate *Chandra* observations to compare with those made by SOXS.

 SIMX
 ++++